ScilifelabDataCentre/swedish-pathogens-portal-django/README.md

 ### Make migrations

-For new apps and models, one might have to make the migrations files first
+For new apps and models, you may need to create migration files first.

 ```bash
 docker compose exec web python manage.py makemigrations